inukshuk/bibtex-ruby/README.md

 Compatibility
 -------------
-The BibTeX-Ruby gem has been developed and tested on Ruby 1.8 and 1.9; it has been confirmed to work with JRuby, Rubinius, and REE, however, there have been repeated [issues](https://github.com/inukshuk/bibtex-ruby/issues) (performance mostly) with MacRuby caused by MacRuby's current StringScanner
+The BibTeX-Ruby gem has been developed and tested on Ruby 2.0 and 1.9; up to version 2.x BibTeX-Ruby also supports Ruby 1.8, but starting with version 3.0.0 support 1.8 is not a priority anymore.
+It has been confirmed to work with JRuby, Rubinius, and REE, however, there have been repeated [issues](https://github.com/inukshuk/bibtex-ruby/issues) (performance mostly) with MacRuby caused by MacRuby's current StringScanner